Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 The Dark Side of Thingvellir

-When people think about Thingvellir they think about Viking settlers founding the oldest Parliament in the world.
+When people think of Thingvellir, they think of Viking settlers founding the world’s oldest Parliament in the world.
 But there is more to Thingvellir than that.

-One more thing: The name “Stuck in Iceland” is tongue in cheek dig at the currency controls imposed on Icelanders.
-But it also reminds us that being stuck in Iceland isn´t all that bad at all.
+One more thing: The name “Stuck in Iceland” is a tongue-in-cheek dig at the currency controls imposed on Icelanders.
+But it also reminds us that being stuck in Iceland isn´t all that bad.
 There are worse places in the world.

 Did you enjoy this article?